reeves55/netty-im/README.md

-# NettyClientServerDemo
+# netty-im
-IM client and server demo base on Netty
+IM client and server base on Netty